SwathyNarayanamoorthy/node-react-app/README.md

-# Basic application having react in front end and node as server side.
+## Basic application having react in front end and node as server side.

-# Node
-# React
-# Redux
+# TODO application to learn some basic features of react